-The HOO is located next to Merrill Hall.
-Amy Parker is the Associate Director of ResLife and Housing and she works with two Housing Operations Assistants.
+The HOO is located in the Merrill Student Life Center.
+Amy Parker is the assistant director and she works with two Housing Operations Assistants.
 They are in charge of the maintenance of the residence halls.
 You can go to their office for: keys, room contracts, handle campus moves, and work orders.
 They are open 8:30am-4:30pm every day.

--What's a Resident Advisor (RA)?
+-What's a Resident Advisor?

 Resident Advisors are the liaisons between students and the house office.
 Resident Advisors are each assigned to one section in the building.
 Your Resident Advisor will introduce themself sometime in the first few days of school.
 Resident Advisors are basically on duty all the time (but please, be considerate during the late-night hours).
-On the weekends, one Resident Advisor is on call for the entire building.
+On the weekends, one Resident Advisor is on call for the building.
 The Resident Advisor-on-call's name will be posted in the building lobbies and in each stairwell so you know who to bug.
 If you need to reach the Resident Advisor, call Public Safety x5424 and ask them to page the Resident Advisor-on-call.

 The primary responsibility of Resident Advisors is to build community.
 They are not-so-much "enforcers" of rules as they are "communicators" of community norms (confused?
-See the "What Are Community Norms?" section following this one).
+See the What Are Community Norms? section following this one).
 This distinction may seem silly, but it's really quite substantial.
-Resident Advisors are here to help the build community on campus, and part of building community is about understanding boundaries so that everyone can feel safe and at home in Merrill House.
+Resident Advisors are here to help the build community on campus, and part of building community is about understanding boundaries so that everyone can feel safe and at home in Prescott House.
 Basically, they're not here to harass you or give you a ticket...but they are here to help facilitate compliance to our community's norms.
-Also, please know if you do not listen to an Resident Advisor's "communication" about violating a community norm, you can more or less expect to hear from the Area Office or Campus Police in the very near future.
+Also, please know if you do not listen to an Resident Advisor's "communication" about violating a community norm, you can more or less expect to hear from the house office or campus police in the very near future.